 Whatever you choose, a Thanksgiving wreath is a delightful touch to the home’s exterior.

-A Thanksgiving wreath provides the finishing touch to the exterior décor of this two-story Craftsman home, which includes two sets of flowerpots with blooms in autumnal Thanksgiving colors.
+A Thanksgiving wreath would provide the finishing touch to the exterior décor of this two-story Craftsman home, which includes two sets of flowerpots with blooms in autumnal Thanksgiving colors.
 (Plan 153-1781)

-Add to the curb appeal of the five-bedroom Texas-style home on the left (Plan 161-1054) by hanging a Thanksgiving wreath on the beautiful wood door with glass panes and adding an arrangement of fall plants—like the door décor of the home on the right.
+Add to the curb appeal of the five-bedroom Texas-style home on the left (Plan 161-1054) by hanging a Thanksgiving wreath on the beautiful wood door with glass panes and adding an arrangement of fall plants.

 Be Creative with Hors d’Oeuvres and Dessert Stations